Near Optimality of Discrete-Time Approximations for Controlled McKean-Vlasov and Large Interacting Particle Diffusions: Finite Model Approximations: Near Optimality of Solutions under Weak Feller Regularity of the Discrete-Time Approximate Model

 In the previous section, we established the similarity in the behaviour of finite-agent and discrete-time approximations and the McKean-Vlasov limits.
 Having access to the exact mean-field measure may be very demanding and it would be desirable to be able to approximate this measure.

 In this section, we show that one can obtain a near optimal policy for the McKean-Vlasov problem via a finite model approximation obtained through the quantization of the local state and mean-field distribution.
 Now that we have shown the near optimality of discrete-time approximations, if we can show weak Feller regularity of the discrete-time model, building on \cite[Section 7.2]{sanjarisaldiy2024optimality} and the approximation results in \cite{SaYuLi15c}, we can obtain a finite space Markov Decision Process whose solution will be near optimal for the controlled diffusion.
+We note that a similar program has been pursued in \cite{motte2022mean} under slightly stronger regularity assumptions, beyond the weak Feller condition.